lab-brussels-1/Group2-Separation-of-concerns/planning/backlog.md

 ## Must Haves

-> these are necessary for basic usability
+> These are necessary for basic usability

 - As a user, I can see all the items in their list.
 - [x] _There is a drop-down at the top of the web page_